Maria Uhre Nielsen

-Maria Uhre Nielsen (born 5 October 1999) is a Danish footballer who plays for the Danish Elitedivisionen club HB Køge, as a defender.
+Maria Uhre Nielsen (born 5 October 1999) is a Danish footballer who plays as a defender for the Danish A-Liga club HB Køge.

 Club career

 HB Køge

-In July 2020, at the age of 21, Uhre signed the first professional contract in HB Køge women's team history in the Elitedivisionen, the top division of women's soccer in Denmark.
+In July 2020, at the age of 21, Uhre signed the first professional contract in HB Køge women's team history in the A-Liga, the top tier of the Danish Women's Football League.
 Uhre was appointed Køge captain in June 2020.
 Uhre scored in the opening match of the league on 9 August 2020, in a 7–2 defeat against AaB Fodbold.

 The following year, in 2021, HB Køge won their first Danish Championship in their first season in the Elitedivisionen.
 They also made it for the semifinal in the Danish Women's Cup 2020, but got kicked out of the tournament due to an overall 4–5 victory to Brøndby IF.
 Uhre was one of the key players on the court to secure the title.
 She also made her first appearance in the 2021-22 UEFA Women's Champions League, in the 2–0 win against Sparta Prague, on 8 September 2021.
 She was substituted in the 93rd minute, as replacement for Kyra Carusa.